User Guide#

 • Mobilizations can be modeled with a fixed number of days to get to site and a flat cost for both scheduled and unscheduled servicing equipment.
 For scheduled equipment, the mobilization is scheduled so that the equipment arrives at the site for the start of it's first scheduled day.

 • A wide range of generalized capabilities can be specified for various modeling scenarios.
+It's important to note that outside of the "TOW" designation, there are no specific implementations of functionality.

 • CTV: crew transfer vessel/vehicle